Open NowBusiness

 Who Can Apply

-• Applicant must be an eligible employer and not a government entity, including local, State or Commonwealth governments, government owned corporations, or statutory bodies.
+• Employer must not be a government entity, including local, state or Commonwealth government, government owned corporations or statutory bodies

-• The job must be mainly located in an eligible Queensland region or local government area.
+• Job must be mainly located in an eligible Queensland local government area or region

-• The job must be ongoing paid full-time averaging at least 35 hours per week, or ongoing paid part-time averaging at least 20 hours per week.
+• Job must be ongoing paid full-time with at least 35 hours per week on average, or ongoing paid part-time with at least 20 hours per week on average

-• For a person with disability, the job may be between 8 and 20 hours per week where supported by a workplace assessment and approved benchmark.
+• For a person with disability, job may be between 8 and 20 hours per week where supported by a workplace assessment and approved benchmark

-• The job may also be a registered and eligible Queensland full-time or part-time apprenticeship.
+• Job may also be a registered and eligible Queensland full-time or part-time apprenticeship

-• Eligible employee must have been unemployed for the minimum required period before commencing employment.
+• Eligible employee must have been unemployed for the required minimum period before starting employment

-• At the time of the initial payment application, the employee must have been employed for at least 4 weeks but not more than 12 weeks.
+• At the time of the initial payment application, employee must have been employed for at least 4 weeks but not more than 12 weeks

-• Eligible employee must not currently be, and must not have been, a full-time student within 4 weeks before commencing employment.
+• Eligible employee must not be currently, and must not have been, a full-time student within 4 weeks before commencing employment

-• Eligible employee must not have displaced any existing workers.
+• Employment must not displace any existing workers

-• For Apprentice and Trainee Boost, the employee must meet employer support payment criteria, have been unemployed for at least 4 weeks, and be undertaking a registered eligible apprenticeship or traineeship.
+• Apprentice and Trainee Boost applicants must meet Employer Support Payment criteria, have been unemployed for at least 4 weeks, and be undertaking a registered and eligible apprenticeship or traineeship

-• For Youth Boost, the employee must meet employer support payment criteria, have been unemployed for at least 4 weeks, and be aged over 15 and under 25 years when employment commenced.
+• Youth Boost applicants must meet Employer Support Payment criteria, have been unemployed for at least 4 weeks, and be aged over 15 and under 25 when employment commenced

 What's Funded

-Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, including eligible apprenticeships and traineeships, in specified Queensland regions.Expected Outcomes
+Hiring and retaining eligible unemployed jobseekers in ongoing full-time or part-time roles, disability-inclusive employment, and eligible Queensland apprenticeships or traineeships in eligible Queensland local government areas and regions.Expected Outcomes

 Applicant Types